David Simons

 Rodent Ecology

 Underpinning much of my research is a fundamental interest in rodent ecology.
-Understanding the population dynamics, community structure, and behavioral ecology of host species is critical for predicting disease risk.
+Understanding the population dynamics, community structure, and behavioural ecology of host species is critical for predicting disease risk.
 This theme explores my work on host ecology independent of a specific pathogen system.

 Strategy & Policy